 Skin cancer is the most common type of cancer and commonly develops in sun-exposed areas of skin.
 The incidence is highest among outdoor workers, sportsmen, and sunbathers and is inversely related to the amount of melanin skin pigmentation; fair-skinned people are most susceptible.
 Skin cancers may also develop years after therapeutic x-rays or exposure to carcinogens (eg, arsenic ingestion).

-Candidiasis (moniliasis) is skin infection with Candida sp, most commonly Candida albicans.
+Candidiasis is skin and mucous membrane infection with Candida species, most commonly Candida albicans.
 Infections can occur anywhere and are most common in skinfolds, digital web spaces, genitals, cuticles, and oral mucosa.
 Symptoms and signs vary by site.
-Diagnosis is by clinical appearance and potassium hydroxide wet mount of skin scrapings.
+Diagnosis is by clinical appearance and/or potassium hydroxide wet mount of skin scrapings.
 Treatment is with drying agents and antifungals.

-The immune system plays a significant role in a large number of skin disorders, including dermatitis, sunlight reactions, and bullous diseases.
-Although all of these disorders involve some level of inflammation, certain skin disorders are primarily characterized by their inflammatory component or as a hypersensitivity reaction, be it to a drug, infection, or cancer.
+The immune system plays a significant role in most skin disorders.
+The following skin disorders can be primarily characterized by a hypersensitivity or other type of reaction, be it to a drug, infection, or cancer:

-A variety of disorders can affect nails, including deformities, infections of the nail, paronychia, and ingrown toenails (see Ingrown Toenail).
+A variety of disorders can affect nails, including deformities, trauma, infections of the nail, paronychia, retronychia, and ingrown toenails.
 Nail changes may occur in many systemic conditions and genetic syndromes or result from trauma.

-Pressure ulcers (PUs) are areas of necrosis and ulceration where tissues are compressed between bony prominences and hard surfaces.
-They are caused by pressure in combination with friction, shearing forces, and moisture.
-Risk factors include age > 65, impaired circulation, immobilization, undernutrition, and incontinence.
+Pressure injuries are areas of necrosis and often ulceration (also called pressure ulcers) where soft tissues are compressed between bony prominences and external hard surfaces.
+They are caused by unrelieved mechanical pressure in combination with friction, shearing forces, and moisture.
+Risk factors include age > 65, impaired circulation and tissue perfusion, immobilization, undernutrition, decreased sensation, and incontinence.
 Severity ranges from nonblanchable skin erythema to full-thickness skin loss with extensive soft-tissue necrosis.
 Diagnosis is clinical.
-Prognosis is excellent for early-stage ulcers; neglected and late-stage ulcers pose risk of serious infection and are difficult to heal.
 Treatment includes pressure reduction, avoidance of friction and shearing forces, and diligent wound care.
-Sometimes, skin grafts or myocutaneous flaps are needed to facilitate healing.
+Advanced treatments, including negative-pressure wound therapy, cellular and tissue-based products, and surgical intervention, are sometimes needed.
+Prognosis is excellent for early-stage injuries; neglected and late-stage injuries pose risk of serious infection and are difficult to heal.